Ronan-vdv/Regex/README.md

 - ✅ Converting regex to postfix notation for easier conversion to an NFA
 - ✅ NFA generation
-- (In Progress) NFA to DFA conversion
+- ✅ NFA to DFA conversion
-- ❌ Substring matching
+- (In Progress) Substring matching